ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Code Engine Configuration
 {: #devsecops-pipeline-configuration-spot-cec}

-If you are using IBM Cloud Code Engine for deployment, you can specify the Code Engine project and configure the build process.
+If you are using IBM Cloud Code Engine for deployment, specify the Code Engine project and configure the build process with the following spots:
 * `code-engine-project`: Specifies the Code Engine project.
-* `code-engine-build-use-native-docker`: (Default: `false`) Indicates whether to use Docker CLI instead of ibmcloud code-engine buildrun command.
+* `code-engine-build-use-native-docker`: (Default: `false`) Indicates whether to use Docker CLI instead of `ibmcloud code-engine buildrun` command.

 #### Golang Configuration
 {: #devsecops-pipeline-configuration-spot-go}

-You can configure the spot extraction process for **Golang**.
+ To configure the spot extraction process for Golang, use the following spots:

 * `go-ignore-main`: (Default: false) Indicates whether code spot extraction to not focus on main package and main function detection for the main source argument.
 * `go-output`: Specifies the executable output file from the go build command.

 #### Gradle Configuration
 {: #devsecops-pipeline-configuration-spot-gradle}

-You can configure the Gradle tasks for setup, unit testing, build artifact, and acceptance testing.
+ To configure the Gradle tasks for setup, unit testing, build artifact, and acceptance testing, use the following spots:

 * `gradle-setup-tasks`: (Default: `assemble`) Comma-separated list of Gradle tasks for setup stage.
 * `gradle-unit-testing-tasks`: (Default: `test`) Comma-separated list of Gradle tasks for unit-test stage.
 * `gradle-build-artifact-tasks`: (Default: `build`) Comma-separated list of Gradle tasks for build-artifact stage.